opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

-SMC devices shall be required to be updated in 1 minute or less, measured in the time that the device is unavailable, and 5 minutes or less from the time the update is requested, including all data transfers to the device.
+SMC devices *shall* be updated in 1 minute or less, measured in the time that the device is unavailable, and 5 minutes or less from the time the update is requested, including all data transfers to the device.

 ## Fan Control